EvanBurnette/samplekiller/Backlog of User Stories.md

 1. Users can use the arrow keys (in addition to tab) to navigate their samples (need to fix over-indexing on linkList.length)
 1. Users can categorize each sample by pressing the first letter of the category
     * Buttons are being collected instead of links
+1. Add count to export button so it reads "export 42 samples"
+1. Users can browse more than 200 samples at a time
+    * Problem: Browsers won't allow more than 200 samples to be loaded at a time so we need to preload or unload based on sample focus +/- ~10-100 samples